Adam Thielen: 2016

-2017 season
+2017

 On March 15, 2017, Thielen signed a three-year contract extension with the Vikings.

 On September 11, 2017, in the season opener against the New Orleans Saints on Monday Night Football, Thielen started the season off strong with nine receptions for 157 yards.
 In Week 8, Thielen scored his first touchdown of the season against the Cleveland Browns at Twickenham Stadium, London from quarterback Case Keenum.
-During Week 10 against the Washington Redskins, Thielen finished with 166 receiving yards and a touchdown as the Vikings won 38–30.
+During Week 10 against the Redskins, Thielen finished with 166 receiving yards and a touchdown as the Vikings won 38–30.
 The following week against the Los Angeles Rams, Thielen finished the game with six catches for 123 yards, including a 65-yard touchdown reception.
 During the Week 12 Thanksgiving matchup against division rival, Detroit Lions, Thielen had eight receptions for 89 yards in the Vikings 30–23 victory.
 Thielen's output put him over the 1,000-yard mark for the season.
 He became the first Vikings receiver to surpass the 1,000-yard mark since Sidney Rice in 2009.
 On December 19, 2017, Thielen was named to his first Pro Bowl.
 The Vikings won the NFC North with a 13–3 record.
-In the Divisional Round against the New Orleans Saints, he had six receptions for 74 yards in the 29–24 victory.
+In the Divisional Round against the Saints, he had six receptions for 74 yards in the 29–24 victory.
 In the NFC Championship against the Philadelphia Eagles, he had three receptions for 28 yards in the 38–7 loss.
 He was ranked #36 by his fellow players on the NFL Top 100 Players of 2018.